sharondrinkwaard/surfers-paradise/README.md

   ```

 ### Unsolved bugs
-- When deploying to heroku, my css file didn't load.
+- When deploying to heroku, my css file doesn't load.
+- A user can now still make bookings in the past

 libraries